You’ve probably heard about Summer Fridays and wonder if you could join in on the trend, even if your employer doesn’t

-The answer is Yes, and with the official start of summer only a few weeks away as I write this (early June), now is the time to pitch temporary part-time hours of 32 hours a week, with every Friday off.
+The answer is Yes, and with the official start of summer looming just weeks away as I write this, now is the time to pitch temporary part-time hours of 32 hours a week, with every Friday off.

 For most people, a year-round reduced workweek isn’t practical or affordable.
 You, too?
 But…

 …if you can swing it, wouldn’t you enjoy a string of long weekends throughout the summer months?
 That would mean:

 - more time with your kids or grandkids while they’re off from school

 - more time for your gardening or boating while the weather is nice

 - more time for regional road trips and weekend getaways

-Or whatever is on your chill list during the warm weather months.
+Or whatever is on your leisure list during the warm weather months.

 With Fridays off during the summer only, you reap the perks of a reduced schedule without committing to a reduced salary for the long term.